protobuf:generate-test

 <registerAsCompilationRoot>

-Generally, you want to do this, but there may be edge cases where you wish to control this behaviour manually instead.
-In this case, set this parameter to be false
+Generally, users want to do this, but there may be edge cases where one wishes to control this behaviour manually instead.
+In this case, they should set this parameter to be false.

 - Type: